Leon-Africa/unclegit/README.md

 ## `ug pa`

-commit and push all changes
+Commit and push all changes

 ```
 USAGE